 We use the Graduate Medical School Admissions Test (GAMSAT).
-This helps us find applicants who have the most appropriate mental abilities, attitudes and professional behaviours required of doctors.
+This helps us find applicants who have the most appropriate reasoning abilities.
 These will help you to be successful in a clinical career.

 Applicants to Graduate Entry Medicine must take GAMSAT before applying.

 Also, please make Acer aware that they can share previous results.
 You will not be penalised or viewed less favourably if you have up to eight sets of GAMSAT results.
 It just helps us ensure we use your highest overall score.

-Find out more and sign up to take the GAMSAT
+Find out more and sign up to take GAMSAT